 With no industry and limited commercial activity, the waste growth is dependent on domestic household waste.
 The population has remained relatively steady in the years 1995 - 2014.
-It is difficult to estimate the exact change in population because the previous records of the population for the island include the community of Kalaidhoo.
-The population of Kalaidhoo is considered as a separate administrative island in the Census 2014.
+The population increased from 1261 in 1995 to 1530 by 2014.

-The amount of waste generated is believed to have increased significantly, due to lifestyle changes during this period.
-The island is dependent on agriculture and with the current level of well being, income, lifestyle, and remoteness of the island, no major changes in waste patterns is anticipated.
-It is estimated that the quantity of waste generated in Isdhoo will continue to increase slowly and will double to around 400 tonnes per year by 2025.
+However, the amount of waste generated has increased significantly during this period, perhaps due to lifestyle changes during this period.
+With the level of well-being, income, and lifestyle at present, no major increase in waste generation patterns is anticipated.
+It is estimated that the quantity of waste generated in Maavah will continue to increase and will reach around 700 tonnes per year by 2025.